 This is a simple chocolate frosting recipe that you’ll use over and over again.
-Chocolate Frosting with Cocoa Powder and Powdered Sugar is ready in minutes with ingredients your more-than-likely have on hand.
+Chocolate Frosting with Cocoa Powder and Powdered Sugar is ready in minutes with ingredients your more than likely have on hand.

 This is not a mind-blowing original recipe.
 I’ve been making it for years and years.
 It is a basic Chocolate Frosting recipe that you need to have in your arsenal.
 Plus, it’s my favorite.
-If I could, I would eat spoonful after spoonful of it straight from the pan….oh, wait, I did to that!
+If I could, I would eat spoonful after spoonful of it straight from the pan….oh, wait, I did do that!

 Chocolate Frosting with Cocoa Powder and Powdered Sugar